rguatteri/python_for_healthcare/02_medication_demand_forecasting/README.md

 ## Analysis and Tools

-- Loaded, inspected, and prepared pharmacy sales data with **pandas**.
+The analysis focuses on the following areas of interest:
+- Medication Class Frequency
+- Medication Demand Forecasting

+To this purpose, the following Python tools are used:
+- **pandas**: to load and prepare data, and for general data manipulation purposes;
-- Explored medication sales and demand patterns over time through data visualisation.
+- **matplotlib**, **seaborn**, and **WordCloud**: to explore medication sales and demand patterns over time through data visualisation (WordCloud is specifically used to create word clouds);
-- Reshaped historical sales data into a time-series format suitable for forecasting.
+- **numpy**: for general calculation purposes;
-- Applied **Prophet** to generate a forecast of future medication demand.
+- **Prophet**: to conduct the medication demand forecasting analysis.
-- Visualised forecasted demand and its uncertainty intervals.

-**Libraries:** pandas, matplotlib, seaborn, and Prophet.
+## Note

-> **Note:** This is an educational project completed as part of the *Python Data Analysis for Healthcare* course by Wuraola Oyewusi on LinkedIn Learning.
+This is an educational project completed as part of the LinkedIn Learning course [Python Data Analysis for Healthcare](https://www.linkedin.com/learning/python-data-analysis-for-healthcare/python-data-analysis-in-healthcare), taught by Wuraola Oyewusi.
 The dataset is a demonstration dataset supplied with the course and is not real patient data.